TheBam1990/ioBroker.clage-dsx/README.md

 ## clage-dsx adapter for ioBroker

-connektion to clage dsx wather Heater
+connection to clage dsx wather Heater

 ## Developer manual
 This section is intended for the developer.
 It can be deleted later